 How much will the new Medicare Advantage Plan cost?

-Retirees in the State Employees Group Insurance Program will continue to pay 1% of their annuity for Medicare Advantage coverage.
+Retirees in the State Employees Group Insurance Program will pay 1% of their annuity for Medicare Advantage coverage through June 2014.
+Beginning July 2014 that percentage will increase to 2% of their annuity for Medicare Advantage.
 State retirees with less than 20 years of service will also continue pay 5% of the health plan cost for every year less than 20.
 Premiums for the new Medicare Advantage plans will be lower than the current health plans; therefore, members who have less than 20 years of service should see a decrease in the cost of their coverage.

 What happens to a member’s other State-offered plan benefits, like dental, vision and life insurance?
 Will a member still have them when changing to a Medicare Advantage plan?